ObserveRTC/client-monitor-js/docs/TRANSPORT_QUALITY_DETECTORS.md

 and a transport that goes away takes its detector with it, leaving the issue open as every monitor-bound detector does.
-Reaching it means `iceTransport.detectors.getByName('blocked-transport-detector')`, not the peer connection's registry; the `blockedTransportDetector` config key gates construction on every transport at once.
+Reaching it means `iceTransport.detectors.getByName('blocked-transport-detector')`, not the peer connection's registry; the `blockedStunRequestsDetector` config key gates construction on every transport at once.

 One more guard, on the STUN gate rather than the discrepancy: a consent counter that has